ring-lang/ring/marketing/articles/ZigCCisNotReadyYet.md

 In Ring implementation we have the next C code to generate the bytecode for increment/decrement operations (i.e. ++ and --)

+This code is part of the ring_parser_ppmm() function that exist in ring/language/src/expr.c file

 ```C
 	int nLastOperation,nMark,nMode,nValue  ;
 	List *pMark  ;